-The Lead Administrator reports to the board of directors monthly regarding academics, governance, and financials.
+The Lead Administrator, on behalf of the management company, reports to the board of directors monthly regarding academics, governance, and financials.
 This report is detailed earlier in the application.
 The board holds monthly meetings, maintains meeting minutes, and is required to comply with all applicable laws, rules, and regulations related to operating a charter school.